 Hunt for street art – With several small pieces hidden around the city by the artist Blub (whose signature style is taking classical portraits and putting them in underwater gear!) so spend some time wandering around looking out for them on street corners.

 Although it’s a relatively small city, taking a tour around Pisa will save you time and get you in to some areas of the city you might otherwise overlook, so it’s definitely worth you time to consider one.
-Take a look at this selection of Pisa tours.

 These are a few of the best things you should know about visiting gay Pisa.